awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 To specify particular external users or roles in a key policy, in the `Principal` element, enter the Amazon Resource Name \(ARN\) of a user or role in the external account\.

 For example, the following example key policy statement allows `ExampleRole` and ExampleUser in account `444455556666` to use a KMS key in account `111122223333`\.
-This key policy statement gives the external account, `444455556666`, permission to use the KMS key in cryptographic operations for symmetric KMS keys\.
+This key policy statement gives the external account, `444455556666`, permission to use the KMS key in cryptographic operations for symmetric encryption KMS keys\.

 ```
 {